luddite478/fortuned/README.md

 ### **Loading Samples**
 1. **Pick Audio Files**: Select different audio files for each slot
-2. **Memory Toggle**: Turn on "Memory" switch for instant triggering (loads entire file into RAM)
+2. **Automatic Loading**: Samples are immediately loaded into memory when selected
-3. **Auto-Loading**: Files are automatically loaded when you first press play
+3. **Instant Access**: All loaded samples are ready for immediate triggering

 ### **Playing & Mixing**
-1. **Individual Playback**: Start any slot to play that sample
+1. **Individual Playback**: Start any slot to play that sample instantly
 2. **Instant Restart**: Trigger again while playing to restart from beginning
 3. **Mixing**: Play multiple slots simultaneously - they mix together automatically
 4. **Global Controls**: